 You can serve now or transfer to a pint-size container and store in the freezer until ready to serve.
 Allow 5-10 minutes to thaw when removing from the freezer.

-To make homemade ice cream without an ice cream maker, make your ice cream base as outlined above.
+Variations – If you don’t have an ice cream maker, you can still make delicious ice cream at home.
+To do this, make your ice cream base as outlined above.
 Once it’s ready, transfer it to a baking sheet and place in the freezer.
 When the ice cream is frozen, break it into chunks and blend it in a food processor until it becomes smooth and creamy.
 This may take up to 10 minutes.
 Transfer to a loaf pan refreeze.